AndrewWPhillips/eggql/TUTORIAL.md

 }
 ```

 Fortunately, **eggql** itself will automatically not start any more query processing if the `context` is cancelled.
-If you test this with a deeply nested query (and perhaps reduce the timeout in the `TimeoutHandler` below), you will see a message like this, even without `Hero` using a `Context` parameter:
+If you test this with a deeply nested query (and perhaps reduce the timeout in the `TimeoutHandler` below), you will see a message like this, even though the `hero` and `friends` resolver functions do not take a `Context` parameter:

 ```json
 {